1. Introduction

 Prover sign data:

-JavaConnectionTypes.Connection issuerConnection = findConnection(prover, publicInvitation.getLabel()); final byte[] signedData = "Data To Be Signed".getBytes(StandardCharsets.UTF_8); final String base64EncodedSignature = prover.signWithDid(issuerConnection.getMyDid(), signedData);
+JavaConnectionTypes.Connection issuerConnection = NixarAgentTest.findConnection(prover, publicInvitation.getLabel()); final byte[] signedData = "Data To Be Signed".getBytes(StandardCharsets.UTF_8); final String base64EncodedSignature = prover.signWithDid(issuerConnection.getMyDid(), signedData);

 -